 The Bear Hybrid mattress is a fixture of these lists, and not without reason: when it comes to mattresses that have been scientifically designed to accommodate the particular needs of athletes, there’s really no better product on the market today.
 What exactly sets the Bear mattress apart?
 Start with the fact that it’s made with Celliant.
-Celliant harnesses the natural energy of the body and channels it as infrared energy to support muscle recovery, to regulate body heat, and to ensure a good night’s sleep, according to the data on the website.
+Celliant harnesses the natural energy of the body to regulate body heat, and to ensure a good night’s sleep, according to the data on the website.

 The Bear’s combination of foam and coils also offers the perfect balance of comfort and support, and scores a near-perfect score (a 9.5/10!) in our spine alignment testing.
 This ensures athletes can get the support they need for a healthy back, and also helps mitigate any back pain caused by strenuous exercise.
 Between the Celliant top layer that regulates temperature and the coil system, the Bear Hybrid will also help you sleep cool, and even made The Sleep Doctor’s list of the best cooling mattresses.